Atkinson at the double as East Budleigh sink Beer

 Just three minutes later the visitors levelled from what was a hotly disputed penalty.

-This gave Budleigh a wake up call and they were back in the game five minutes after the re-start; Matt Jones with the cross and Dan Atkinson with the finish.

-Budleigh struck again just three minutes later Matthew and Liam West both involved as Atkinson bagged his second and what turned out to be the winner.
+Budleigh struck again just three minutes later.
+Matthew and Liam West were both involved as Atkinson bagged his second and what turned out to be the winner.

-Darren Everest produced a solid defensive display, Rice worked had, but man of the match went to Demetre.
+Darren Everest produced a solid defensive display, Rice worked hard, but man of the match went to Demetre.

 Budleigh will look to double up when they visit the same opponents on Saturday (March 16).